-Here are 7 style tips for how to wear a denim skirt, the grown-up way.
+Here are seven style tips for wearing a denim skirt the grown-up way.

 1. Say Goodbye to Short Denim Skirts

-Those short, rock-and-roll jean mini skirts we wore way back when may have looked cool at the time, but you’ll never recapture your youth trying to wear one now you are over 40.
+Those short, rock-and-roll jean mini skirts we wore way back when may have looked fantastic at the time, but you’ll never recapture your youth trying to wear one now you are over 40.

-Don’t even think about trying to pull off a thigh-high denim skirt, no matter how good of shape you are in.
-A much more flattering length for mature fashionistas is at the knee, or slightly above or below it.
-A longer denim skirt adds instant sophistication without taking away from the casual, free-spirited vibe of a denim skirt.
+Don’t even think about pulling off a thigh-high denim skirt, no matter how good of shape you are in.
+A much more flattering length for mature fashionistas is at the knee or slightly above or below it.
+A longer denim skirt adds instant sophistication without removing the casual, free-spirited vibe of a denim skirt.

 2. Opt for Dark Denim or White Denim

 Light wash denim that is highly faded can make you look dated and washed out after 40!
 Darker wash denim is more chic and grown-up.
-Dark denim also fools the eye into making you look much slimmer, and that is a nice bonus!
+Dark Denim also fools the eye into making you look much slimmer, which is a nice bonus!